ionide/FSharp.Analyzers.SDK/docs/content/Running during CI.md

 # Running analyzers during continuous integration

-Similar to unit tests and coding formatting, analyzers are a tool you want to enforce when modifying a code repository.
+Similar to unit tests and code formatting, analyzers are a tool you want to enforce when modifying a code repository.
 Especially, in the context of a team, you want to ensure everybody is adhering to the warnings produced by analyzers.

 ## Command line options

 Use the `--report` command line argument to produce a [sarif](https://sarifweb.azurewebsites.net/) report json.
-Most *CI/CD* system should be able to process this afterwards to capture the reported information by the analyzers.
+Most *CI/CD* systems should be able to process this afterwards to capture the reported information by the analyzers.

 Example usage: